Mitchell, Butler score 19 each, No. 10 Baylor wins 91-63 - WHIZ News

 Baylor finished the half on a 7-0 spurt capped by a dunk by Vital to take a 38-30 lead into halftime.

-Baylor opened the second half on a 12-4 run to open up a 16-point lead on Mitchell’s layup with 15 1/2 minutes to go.
+Baylor started the second half on a 12-4 run to open up a 16-point lead on Mitchell’s layup with 15 1/2 minutes to go.

+“I think our defense really turned up, and we got some easy steals which turned into easy offense,” Butler said of the second half.
+“We got some easy layups and started to wear them down.”

 BIG PICTURE